A. God states His case and offers a cure.

 For the mouth of the LORD has spoken.

 i.
-Many centuries later, the apostle John repeated Isaiah’s message: If someone says, “I love God,” and hates his brother, he is a liar; for he who does not love his brother whom he has seen, how can he love God whom he has not seen?
-(1 John 4:20) The leaders and people of Judah wanted to say they loved God by their religious ceremonies, but the LORD cared more about how they treated other people, especially the weak (the fatherless… the widow).
+Many centuries later, the apostle John repeated the sense of Isaiah’s message: If someone says, “I love God,” and hates his brother, he is a liar; for he who does not love his brother whom he has seen, how can he love God whom he has not seen?
+(1 John 4:20) The leaders and people of Judah wanted to say they loved God by their religious ceremonies, but the LORD cared more about how they treated other people, especially the weak (the fatherless…the widow).

 b.
 “Come now, let us reason together,” says the LORD: The Lord GOD invites His people to come reason with Him.
 What He offers us isn’t just offered because He is greater than us and has the right to dictate whatever terms please Him.
 God’s direction for us is reasonable.
 It is smart.
 It is the best way to live.